RoyalHaskoningDHV/sam/CONTRIBUTING.md

 pip install pytest-mpl
 ```

-Additionally, you will have to install the PytestMPLTestEngine extension.
-Download the file from `https://dev.ynformed.nl/P8`, and copy it to `%ARCANIST_DIR%/src/extensions/PytestMPLTestEngine.php`.
-Then, to run the tests manually, go the the root folder of the project, and run `arc unit`.
-If any of the visualizations were changed, the baseline images have to be rebuilt.
-This can be done with: `pytest --mpl-generate-path=sam/visualization/tests/baseline`.

 ## Documentation

-This documentation is built automatically after every commit [by jenkins here](http://10.2.0.20/sam), with no interaction required.
+This documentation is built automatically after every commit by Azure Devops, with no interaction required.
 If you want to build it yourself locally, first install the dependencies:

 ```
 lang=bash